HCL-TECH-SOFTWARE/appscan-source-gradle-plugin/README.md

 	logdir = "/myApp/temp_files"
 }

-<b>NOTE:</b> The installdir, appdir, and projectdir options can now be specified using Java properties on the command line using the following syntax:
+<b>NOTE:</b> The install, appdir, and projectdir options can now be specified using Java properties on the command line using the following syntax:
-	-Dappscan.installdir=<install directory>
+	-Dappscan.install=<install directory>
 	-Dappscan.appdir=<directory to store .paf>
 	-Dappscan.projectdir=<directory to store .ppf>